Kent Fortress Royal Engineers: Bremen

 After Bremen had been captured by XXX Corps on 27 April, the bridges connecting the two-halves of the city across the Weser were found to be destroyed.
 After some changes of plan, the Kent RE was tasked with building a barge bridge.
 Three river barges found on the site were used with Bailey superstructure, and a 456-foot (140 m) Class 40 bridge was opened for traffic at 04.00 on 2 May.
 All German forces facing 21st Army Group surrendered at Lüneburg Heath two days later, but there were many months of bridgebuilding and reconstruction work before the troops could be demobilised.

 15th (Kent) GHQTRE was disbanded on 10 June 1946.

 Postwar

-When the TA was reconstituted in 1947, 582 and 583 Fd Companies were reformed as squadrons in a new 120 (Kent) Construction Regiment, RE, at Gravesend, considered to descend from the Cinque Ports, Kent and Sussex Fortress Engineers, and taking its seniority (1890) from the 1st Sussex Engineers.
+When the TA was reconstituted in 1947, 582 and 583 Fd Companies were reformed as squadrons in the new 120 (Kent) Construction Regiment, RE, at Gravesend, considered to descend from the Cinque Ports, Kent and Sussex Fortress Engineers, and taking its seniority (1890) from the 1st Sussex Engineers.
 The unit was assigned to 25 Engineer Group in Eastern Command and had the following organisation: